Mission & Staff

 Election Day Registration (EDR)

-In the 2016 general elections, Illinois residents from every county participated in Election Day Registration (EDR), a critical tool for civic empowerment and access to the vote.
-Around 121,000 eligible persons registered and voted using EDR during the 2016 general election.
-Thousands of voters across the state have used EDR so far in 2018.
+In the 2016 general elections, Illinois residents from every county participated in Election Day Registration, a critical tool for civic empowerment and access to the vote.
+Around 121,000 eligible persons in all state counties registered and voted using EDR during the 2016 general election.
+Thousands of voters across the state used EDR in 2018.

 Campaign Finance Reform